element-hq/synapse/docs/usage/configuration/config_documentation.md

 *(string|integer)* The largest allowed upload size in bytes.

-If you are using a reverse proxy you may also need to set this value in your reverse proxy’s config.
+If you are using a reverse proxy you may also need to set this value in your reverse proxy's config.
 Notably Nginx has a small max body size by default.
 See [here](../../reverse_proxy.md) for more on using a reverse proxy with Synapse.

 Defaults to `"50M"`.